 Also situated on the Root House property is the 1830s Manning Family Cabin.
 Cobb Landmarks uses the cabin to help tell the stories of the enslaved individuals who labored at the Root House property and would have lived in a similar cabin.
 To honor and remember the the more than 1,200 enslaved people living in Marietta prior to the end of the Civil War, Cobb Landmarks partnered with Kennesaw State University’s School of Art and Design to create a garden sculpture which is on display near the cabin.

-Cobb Landmarks hopes to raise $10,000 for this project.
-Funds raised beyond that amount will be used to expand the scope of the project to include the addition of on-site interpretive signage and other site improvements.
+Funds raised will be used for the care and maintenance of the gardens and to expand on-site offerings including the addition of outdoor interpretive signage, garden sculptures, and other site improvements.
 We appreciate your interest and support!